-Theory of change to achieve the objectives
+The theory of change to achieve the objectives

-To develop integrated, climate-smart rice-fish production systems sustainably the project will balance interventions on participatory research on rice-fish farming, development of successful extension service delivery systems, value chain development with special attention to farmer strategies for value chain access, capacity building of actors involved and stakeholder platforms to create and sustain an enabling environment for adopting such integrated systems.
-Throughout the project women will receive dedicated support to increase their chances of benefiting from these new systems.
+To develop integrated, climate-smart rice-fish production systems sustainably, the project was expected to balance interventions on participatory research on rice-fish farming, development of successful extension service delivery systems, value chain development with special attention to farmer strategies for value chain access, capacity building of actors involved and stakeholder platforms to create and sustain an enabling environment for adopting such integrated systems.
+Throughout the project women were to receive dedicated support to increase their chances of benefiting from these new systems.

-Participative, research-oriented activities will be conducted at the Central Agricultural Research Institute (CARI) and introduced to the field by AfricaRice, WorldFish, the Ministry of Agriculture (MoA)'s Extension Services Division in cooperation with CARI and the National Fisheries and Aquaculture Authority (NaFAA), along with private extension service agents and active participation of farmers.
-Thus, rice and fish systems technologies will be introduced and adopted in five counties.
-Our objective by 2022 is to conduct experiments on and introduce 15 climate-smart technologies on rice and fish, with 164 households adopting the climate-smart rice-fish technology out of 365 participating producers in the target area (45% adoption rate) and with 240 ha as appropriate habitat for integrated rice and fish production.
-A specific effort will be made to strengthen national research capacity.
-CARI fish department will be equipped and six experimental fish ponds will be implemented, ten scientists and technicians will be trained, and two technicians from CARI and NaFAA will be trained to obtain an MSc degree in integrated rice/fish systems.
+Participative, research-oriented activities was planned to be conducted at the Central Agricultural Research Institute (CARI) and introduced to the field by AfricaRice, WorldFish, the Ministry of Agriculture (MoA)'s Extension Services Division in cooperation with CARI and the National Fisheries and Aquaculture Authority (NaFAA), along with private extension service agents and active participation of farmers.
+Thus, rice and fish systems technologies were expected to be introduced and adopted in five counties.
+The objective by 2023 was to conduct experiments and introduce 15 climate-smart technologies on rice and fish, with 164 households adopting the climate-smart rice-fish technology out of 365 participating producers in the target area (45% adoption rate) and with appropriate habitat for integrated rice and fish production.
+A specific effort was to be made to strengthen national research capacity.
+Expected results were as follows: CARI fish department is equipped and six experimental fish ponds are implemented, ten scientists and technicians are trained, and two technicians from CARI and NaFAA are trained to obtain an MSc degree in integrated rice/fish systems.